 Overseas Fraudulent Business Proposals

-Over the past several years, Americans have lost millions of dollars to creative scams perpetrated by Nigerian criminal enterprises.
-(Email messages promoting similar scams are now being widely sent from other African locations or the middle east and Asia, as well).
+Americans have lost millions of dollars to creative scams perpetrated by Nigerian criminal enterprises.
+E-mail messages promoting similar scams are now being widely sent from other African locations or the middle east and Asia, as well.
 According to some estimates, individuals and businesses in this country may receive up to 10,000 solicitations weekly from "Nigerian officials."
 Internationally recognized, these various crimes are collectively known as "4-1-9" fraud after a relevant section of the Nigerian penal code they violate.
 Such schemes generally rely on convincing a victim to send money to Nigeria for a variety of reasons.

 Advance Fee Scam:

 In the most common scenario, a company or individual receives an unsolicited letter, fax or e-mail from a Nigerian who claims to be a senior civil servant or a bank official.
 (In a closely related scam, the writer may use a South African address and claim to represent a "prime bank" in Africa).
 Names of potential victims are obtained from various sources, including professional directories, newspapers, trade journals and libraries.
 Such lists are used for mass mailings; not to target individuals.

 The letter writer says he is seeking a reputable foreign company or individual to provide a bank account to receive millions of dollars in Nigerian government overpayments on a procurement contract or money from a dormant bank account.
 In compensation, the recipient is typically offered a substantial commission, ranging up to 30%, for assisting in the transfer.